Black Love Resists in the Rust v. City of Buffalo

 Client(s)

-Black Love Resists in the Rust, Dorethea Franklin, Taniqua Simmons, De'Jon Hall, Shaketa Redden, Joseph Bonds, Charles Palmer, Shirley Sarmiento and Ebony Yeldon
+Black Love Resists in the Rust, Dorethea Franklin, Taniqua Simmons, De'Jon Hall, Shaketa Redden, Joseph Bonds, Charles Palmer, Shirley Sarmiento, and Ebony Yeldon

 Case Description